Decrease Tier 4 Engine Idle Time in Your Work Truck Fleet

 A solution with numerous benefits

-Eliminating the need to leave a truck engine running to act as the power source for jobsite tools results in numerous benefits — some related to Tier 4 and some that go beyond that.
+Eliminating the need to run a truck engine to act as the power source for jobsite tools results in numerous benefits — some related to Tier 4 and some that go beyond that.

 - Extended asset life: Reducing the amount of time an engine spends idling helps prolong the life of the truck.
 After implementing EnPak solutions on its work trucks, one company expected truck chassis life to increase from the typical seven or eight years to 10 or 12 years, given the reduction in idle time.

-- Reduced maintenance and service needs: Less idle time also means that engine maintenance schedules can be extended — saving time and money and reducing the amount of downtime for service.
+- Reduced maintenance and service needs: Less idle time also means that engine maintenance schedules can be extended.
+This saves time and money and reduces the amount of downtime for service.

 - Lower fuel costs: Investing in an all-in-one work truck solution can help lower fuel costs by allowing fleet managers to turn off the truck.
-In addition, an all-in-one solution such as the EnPak A30 can take the place of having separate air compressor and welder/generator units, which results in a lighter weight truck.
-Having a lighter truck can help reduce fuel costs while also providing more available payload space for other tools or parts.
+In addition, all-in-one solutions such as the EnPak A30 can take the place of having separate air compressor and welder/generator units.
+This results in a lighter weight truck, which can help reduce fuel costs while providing more available payload space for other tools or parts.